osism/osism.github.io/docs/guides/operations-guide/rookify.md

 sidebar_label: Rookify (technical preview)
 ---

-# Use Rookify: Migrate to Rook from Ceph Ansible (technical preview)
+# Use Rookify: Migrate to Rook from Ceph Ansible (Technical Preview)

 :::warning

 Rookify is developed to migrate from Ceph-Ansible to Rook _in place_ and _without downtime_.
-Nevertheless, it is **strongly advised** to test Rookify in a controlled environment beforehand, such as the [OSISM testbed](https://github.com/osism/testbed).
-Additionally, ensure that all precautionary backups are taken, and any other necessary safety measures are in place.
+Nevertheless, it is **strongly advised** to test Rookify in a controlled environment first, such as the [OSISM testbed](https://github.com/osism/testbed).
+Additionally, ensure that precautionary backups are made, and all other necessary safety measures are in place.

 :::

-The [Rookify GitHub repository](https://github.com/SovereignCloudStack/rookify) includes a README.md that provides a condensed summary of the information covered here.
+For a condensed summary of the information covered here, refer to the [Rookify GitHub repository](https://github.com/SovereignCloudStack/rookify).

-## Consider using a pickle file
+## Consider Using a Pickle File

-In order to have a trackable state of process you can add a pickle file.
+To track the migration, you can add a pickle file.
 Specify this option in the `config.yaml`:

 ```yaml title="config.example.yaml"
 general:
   machine_pickle_file: data.pickle
 ```

-Now you will be able to view the state of progress by running `rookify --show-state`.
+You can then view the migration progress by running `rookify --show-state`.

 :::warning
-    Rookify will take data.pickle as a source of truth for its operations.
-If you want to start a clean migration, be sure to delete the file.
+    Rookify treats the pickle file as a source of truth for its operations.
+If you want to start a clean migration, ensure you delete the file first.
 :::

 ## Rookify CLI